Skip to Content

 Jerusalem Salad

-This easy Jerusalem salad recipe is ready in 10 minutes!
-Toss juicy, ripe tomatoes, cucumbers, and fresh herbs with a simple lemon and olive oil dressing to make a simple Middle Eastern salad dish you can pair with any entree.
+Whip up this simple Jerusalem salad recipe in 5 minutes!
+Toss juicy tomatoes, cucumbers, and fresh herbs with a simple lemon and oil dressing to make an easy Middle Eastern salad dish that pairs beautifully with almost any dish.

 What Is Jerusalem Salad?

-Jerusalem salad (also called Israeli salad or Arabic salad) is a popular variation of a cucumber tomato onion salad enjoyed throughout the Middle East.
-It has different names in each country, each one putting slight tweaks on the combination of fresh ingredients.
-Try Persian Shirazi salad or Turkish Coban salatasi for another take on the salad.
+Jerusalem salad, which often goes by Arabic or Israeli salad, is a popular variation of a cucumber tomato onion salad enjoyed throughout the Middle East.
+It’s known by different names across various countries, with each region adding a subtle twist to the fresh ingredient combination.
+Try Persian Shirazi salad, Turkish Coban salatasi, or kachumber salad from India and Pakistan for another take on the fresh-tasting salad recipe.

 What is Jerusalem Salad Made of?

-• Tomato: Roma tomatoes work best since they have less moisture than other varieties.
-Cherry tomatoes also work, but I recommend deseeding the tomatoes before including them in the salad.
+• Tomato: Roma tomatoes work best since they have less moisture than other tomato varieties.
+I sometimes use grape or cherry tomatoes.

 • Cucumber: Persian cucumbers have the best crunch, which I love!
-English cucumbers are an excellent alternative.
+You can also use English cucumbers.

 Additions and Substitutions

-• Use red wine vinegar or pomegranate molasses instead of lemon juice.
+• Some variations of the salad use red wine vinegar or pomegranate molasses instead of or in addition to the lemon juice.

-• Include couscous, quinoa, or bulgar to make the side dish more filling.
+• Include couscous, quinoa, or bulgar to make the salad more filling.

-• Add chopped olives, green bell pepper, leafy greens, chickpeas, white beans, or crumbled feta cheese to the salad.
+• Add chopped olives, green bell pepper, leafy greens, chickpeas, white beans, or crumbled feta cheese.

 • Massage ground sumac into the onions like you would prepare sumac onions.
 The ground sumac berries provide a tart and sweet flavor.
 Sumac is a popular Middle Eastern spice found online and in health stores.
 However, I recommend visiting a local Middle Eastern grocery store to explore.